DAAK543/azure-database-migration571/README.md

-Geo-Replication is a disater recovery feature in Azure SQL Database known to provide data redundancy and high availability by asynchronously replicating a primary database to a secondary region.The geographical sepration also helps to provide high resilience, thereby minimising shared risks.
+Geo-Replication is a disater recovery feature in Azure SQL Database known to provide data redundancy and high availability by asynchronously replicating a primary database to a secondary region.The geographical separation also helps to provide high resilience, thereby minimising shared risks.